 Mistake #4: Not making changes to supporting systems

 Lean activity on the shop floor may change the physical reality of that process.
 However, there are SOPs, data, protocols, documentation and various other supporting elements.
 These affect how the work is done in a system.
 Even if the factory is capable of small lot production, if the lead-time offsets and lot sizes are not changed in the ERP system, or if kanban cards are not updated, orders will be executed according to the old reality of the process.
 Excess stock may need to be moved away from the process so that there is no temptation to run larger lots.
 Engineering drawings may need changing.
 The Bill of Materials may need updating.
 The cost basis may need to be updated.
 These should not be surprises, but identified, addressed and agreed upfront.

 Sometimes the project leader is happy, the people in the area are happy, the plant manager is happy, but the finance person is not happy.
 She still can’t see the results.
-This should not happen if that person has been involved throughout the process in defining success, understanding cause-and-effect of various CI tools on KPIs, identifying potential system change requirements, monitoring new process startup fluctuation and so forth.
-Things will change, and finance people may need clues on where and what to look for to seeing the impact.
+This should not happen if that person has been involved throughout the process in defining success, understanding cause-and-effect of various CI tools on KPIs, in identifying potential system change requirements, monitoring new process startup fluctuation and so forth.
+Things will change, and finance people may need clues on where and what to look for to seeing the impact of these changes.
 There are other factors to be aware of such as reporting error, reporting delays, variability or fluctuation, averaging or normalization of data.
-For companies just getting started in Lean it is not uncommon that there will be some communication gaps, or unexpected adjustments made from reality on the shop floor to the manufacturing execution system to the financial reporting.
+There may be unexpected adjustments from reality on the shop floor to the manufacturing execution system to the financial reporting.
 Some plant leaders may hedge in reporting the new cost basis because they don’t fully trust the new process.
 They want additional buffer or slack, so that they are not on the hook to run at a lower cost when the process begins to backslide.
+For companies just getting started in Lean it is not uncommon that there will be communication gaps.